freeradical13/freeradical13.github.io/index.md

 [Heat capacity][] is the amount of energy that must be added or removed to achieve a uniform change in an object's temperature, divided by the magnitude of the change.

 [Latent heat][] is the amount of energy an object absorbs or releases per unit volume during which the temperature of the object stays constant.

-The latent heat of vaporization is the amount of energy gained added per unit volume at the boiling point to break intermolecular bonds and complete the phase change of liquid to gas.
-The latent heat of melting is the amount of energy gained per unit volume at the freezing point to break intermolecular crystal bonds and complete the phase change of solid to liquid.
-The latent heat of condensation is the amount of energy released per unit volume for a gas to complete the phase change to a liquid as it cools.
-The latent heat of freezing is the amount of energy released per unit volume at the freezing point to complete the phase change of liquid to solid.
+The [latent heat of vaporization][] (or evaporation) is the amount of energy gained per unit volume below the boiling point to break intermolecular bonds and complete the phase change of liquid to gas.
+To do this, some molecules gain energy from their neighbors which is also called [evaporative cooling][].

+The [latent heat of melting][] is the amount of energy gained per unit volume at the freezing point to break intermolecular crystal bonds and complete the phase change of solid to liquid ([freezing][]).

+The latent heat of condensation is the amount of energy released per unit volume for a gas to complete the phase change to a liquid ([condensation][]) as it cools.

+The [latent heat of freezing][] is the amount of energy released per unit volume at the freezing point to complete the phase change of liquid to solid.

+[Sublimation][] is the phase change from solid directly to gas.

 [Specific heat][] is the amount of heat that must be absorbed or lost for 1g of something to change its temperature by 1°C.